ThomasGueldner/thomas.gueldner/docs/user-guide/en/view/otama-template-system.md

  @foo :== linkTo("Back", urla("index"))
 ```

-As a result, the view outputs the following.。
+As a result, the view outputs the following.

 ```html
 <a href="/Blog/index/">Back</a>
 ```

 Since the linkTo() method generates the \<a\> tag, we can get this result.
 Unfortunately, the class attribute that was originally located has disappeared.
 The reason is that this operator has the effect of replacing the whole element.

 If you want to set the attribute you can add it as an argument to the linkTo() method.